ashepherd/film-journal/_drafts/xmas/2023/2023-12-07-2023-xmas-challenge-favorite-santa.md

 ## Side Notes

 {% include pullquote.html quote="Haven't you ever had one of those nights where you just want to drop a BOMB on the whole world?!  - B.Z." %}
-John Lithgow amps up the juice for his protrayal of B.Z., the eveil corporate boss of a toy manufacturing company.
+1. John Lithgow amps up the juice for his protrayal of B.Z., the eveil corporate boss of a toy manufacturing company.
+2. In the beginning, of the movie Santa and his wife, freeze to death in their sleigh returning from gifting out the wooden toys he made.
+As a kid, this wasn't clear to me.
+I thought they just feel asleep in the cold, haha

 ## Awards